Who invented Bacon Salt?

 Is it Kosher?

 Yes, there are rabbis out there with enough chutzpah to certify things with bacon in the name as kosher.
 Fortunately, there is no such thing as eternal damnation in the Jewish faith.
 If you keep kosher, the good news is that all of J&D's products are Kof-K certified.
-Hickory and Peppered flavours are Kof-K Parve, while Original and Natural flavours are Kof-K Dairy.
-Please visit the J&Ds website to see Bacon Salt's Kosher Certification.
+Hickory and Peppered flavours are Kof-K Parve, while Original is Kof-K Dairy.
+Please check out our nutrition page or visit the J&Ds website to see Bacon Salt's Kosher Certification.

 What are your shipping costs?